These Boots Were Made for Stalking: Plot

 After Hanna's (Ashley Benson) unsuccessful attempt to break the Liar's Lament board game, the Liars debate if the board can or can not see them.
 Alison (Sasha Pieterse) insists that Jenna (Tammin Sursok) may be behind "A.D.'s" mask, to which Hanna disagrees.
 Aria (Lucy Hale) is suspicious towards Sydney, but Emily (Shay Mitchell) refuses the theory.
 Instead, she says they should surrender to the police, revealing they killed Archer.
 Spencer (Troian Bellisario) rebut it, stating they broke laws, even if Archer's death wasn't a first degree murder.
 Spencer asks Marco (Nicholas Gonzalez) to track down Mary Drake and shows him the letter Mary wrote for her.
 At the Police Station, Jenna suddenly appears, and tells Marco and Spencer that she was trying to protect herself from Noel the night she was holding a gun at the school for the blind, and now she has been hiding since.
 Jenna further tells them that Noel wanted money from Jenna, which Charlotte gave her for her eye surgery, and that he is Sara's killer, which Spencer is skeptical of.
 Mona (Janel Parrish) reveals to Hanna that Katherine fell in love with a dress that was in Hanna's closet, and Hanna ends up denying the possibility of selling it to Katherine.
 Later, on at Radley, Hanna sees Jenna wearing a white version of the dress and is enraged; Mona confronts Jenna, but the latter does not say where she got it.
 Hanna joins Caleb (Tyler Blackburn) and follows Jenna to an atelier of an acquaintance of Hanna.
 Caleb argues with Jenna on the sidewalk while Hanna invades the studio and ends up being jailed up by someone unknown.
 While there, flashbacks from the time she was abducted pop up in Hanna's mind, driving her insane.
 Caleb arrives in time to rescue her.

 In the girls' personal lives, Aria is afraid that Ezra's reconnection with Nicole might lead to their marriage not happening, and finds solace with friend Holden (Shane Coffey).
 Emily is accused by high school student Addison Derringer (Ava Allan) of being inappropriate, while Addison gathers photos of Emily with Alison (Sasha Pieterse).
 Paige (Lindsey Shaw) tries to resolve the situation, but Emily ends up screaming at Addison.
 Ultimately, Paige calls Addison's father and she's called to the Principal's room.
-Spencer requires her father's presence at home, ending up arguing once again with her mother (Lesley Fera) about Mary Drake.
+Spencer requires her father's presence at home, and ends up arguing once again with her mother (Lesley Fera) about Mary Drake.

 Emily decides to play the game and, following the triumph of the mission delivered to her, she wins a piece of the board puzzle.
 Spencer understands that through the junction of the pieces, a map that will lead to something or someone will be revealed.